A.S. Hornby Dictionary Research Awards (ASHDRA)

 - Dai Lingzhen – Minnan Normal University

-Improving dictionary skills of teacher Trainees for less resourced areas of China
+Improving dictionary skills of teacher trainees

 2022 award recipients